renewdigital-au/mac-setup/vs-code/keyboard-mapping.md

     - `find`
     - `cmd+d`
     - `workbench.action.terminal.focusNext`
-  - you can also click the document arrow around icon
+  - you can also click the document-arrow-around icon
     - to get raw json
 3. Because `workbench.action.terminal.focusNext` does not exist yet
-  - Then type in new binding like a plus icon will be to the righ
+  - Then type in new binding and click like-a-plus-icon (on the right)
-    - click it
 4. hit `CMD+ARROWUP`
   - The source will change to `User` from `Default`
     - you can reset back to default